By Tom Towson, CPA

 Advances to State Unemployment Funds² (Title XII of the Social Security Act)

 The Average High Cost Multiple (AHCM) is a standard measure of the solvency of the SUI financing system using a primary factor, a state’s trust fund balance at a point in time.
 State trust funds are used to pay unemployment benefits.
 An AHCM multiple of 1.00 indicates a state trust fund is deemed sufficiently solvent and able to pay one year of benefits associated with an average recessionary period.
-As of January 1, 2023, 37 states were not considered adequately funded under this measure.³
+As of January 1, 2024, 34 states were not considered adequately funded under this measure, compared to 37 as of January 1, 2023.³

 A logical starting point for addressing the outlook for 2024 SUI tax rates is state unemployment trust fund balances, a primary factor in developing SUI tax rates.

 As depicted in the following graph, net trust fund balances (trust fund balance net of federal Title XII advances) were negative $39.46 billion at the end of Q1 2011, as a result of the Great Recession, compared to negative $27.12 billion at the end of Q1 2021, as a result of the COVID-19 pandemic (i.e., $12.34 billion more solvent).
-By the end of Q1 2022, trust fund balances rebounded and were a net positive for the first time since the COVID-19 pandemic.
-With the infusion of Q1 2023 tax contributions (due April 30, 2023), net trust fund balances increased significantly by the end of Q2 2023, a positive $39.99 billion.³ There is still a long way to go before trust funds are at levels experienced just prior to the COVID-19 pandemic.
+By the end of Q1 2022, net trust fund balances rebounded and were positive for the first time since the COVID-19 pandemic.
+By the end of Q4 2023, net trust fund balances were positive $38.24 billion.⁴ There is still a long way to go before trust funds are at levels experienced just prior to the COVID-19 pandemic.

 Historical Net Trust Fund Balances